thibaudbrault/PokeRef/README.md

 ✅Use of dynamic import (the Next JS equivalent of lazy loading component from ES2020) to load components when they are needed by the users.
 This means that if a user never interacts with a component that is dynamically imported, it will never be loaded.

 🛠Refactoring the code
-🛠️Clean and unify the CSS
-🛠️Use SSR to fetch data (with React-Query initialData params) and create dynamic routing
+🛠️Use SSG to fetch data (with React-Query initialData params) and create dynamic routing

 🔜Implement a Service Worker.